-Russian FM visits North Korea amid claims of military cooperation
+Russia’s Lavrov visits North Korea amid claims of military cooperation

 The Russian foreign minister’s visit comes as the US fears Russia and North Korea are developing closer military links.

-Russian Foreign Minister Sergey Lavrov landed in North Korea on Wednesday, amplifying United States concerns about deepening North Korea-Russia military cooperation amid the war in Ukraine.
+Russian Foreign Minister Sergey Lavrov has landed in North Korea, amplifying United States concerns about deepening North Korea-Russia military cooperation amid the war in Ukraine.

-Lavrov’s trip to the Asian country, his first since 2018, is expected to pave the way for a visit to Pyongyang by Russian President Vladimir Putin, who hosted North Korean leader Kim Jong Un in Moscow just a month ago.
+Lavrov’s trip to the Asian country on Wednesday, his first since 2018, is expected to pave the way for a visit to Pyongyang by Russian President Vladimir Putin, who hosted North Korean leader Kim Jong Un in Moscow just a month ago.

 Keep readinglist of 3 items